Do Gophers Have Tails? | More Facts on Gopher Menace

 Gophers construct these complex burrows underground to spend most of their time in those tunnels.

 Gophers feed on crops, shrubs, and vines.
 Often irrigation lines are damaged by gophers.

 They also damage sprinkler systems as they gnaw on the plastic of the tube.
 Gopher tunnels cause soil erosion.

 Their ugly holes can be a blot on the pristine yards of the properties.

 Gophers can dig away tunnels under acres of land in a short span of time.

 The damage that one single gopher can manage to do is unimaginable.

-Some of the vegetables that a gopher eat are carrots, sweet potato, peas, broccoli, Brussels sprouts, etc.
+They can most certainly ruin and desolate your favorite garden vegetables; some of the vegetables a gopher eats are carrots, sweet potato, peas, broccoli, Brussels sprouts, etc.